 As the story creator for all four Indiana Jones movies, Lucas has been a key figure in creating the mega-popular franchise and the iconic character it revolves around.
 But initial reports suggested that he would not be involved in the upcoming fifth movie, following the backlash that ensued from the disappointing Indiana Jones and the Kingdom of the Crystal Skull.

-Spielberg has since clarified the situation, confirming that Lucas will have input on Indiana Jones 5.
+Spielberg seemed to clarify the situation last summer, confirming that Lucas will have input on Indiana Jones 5.
 “George is going to be an executive producer on it with me,” he announced in June.
 “Of course I would never make an Indiana Jones film without George Lucas.
 That would be insane.“

 However, Lucas’s level of involvement has again been According to a Collider interview with Indiana Jones 5 screenwriter David Koepp, Lucas has been not involved so far in conceptualizing the film’s storyline.
 However, it seems he’s still on board as a producer.

 5. The creative team

 Aside from bringing back Spielberg to direct and Lucas as a executive producer, the team will bring back several other franchise vets.
 David Koepp, a longtime Spielberg collaborator who wrote 1993’s Jurassic Park and co-wrote Kingdom of the Crystal Skull, has been tapped to pen the script for the movie.

 Meanwhile, Kathleen Kennedy and Frank Marshall will serve as producers.
 Legendary composer John Williams, who has been involved in all four of the previous Indy movies, is also set to compose the score for Indiana Jones 5.